achilleasa/usrv-gen/README.md

 # Service implementation details

-Add your service implementation details to the `service.go` file inside the `HandleRequest` method.
+Add your service implementation details to the `service.go` file inside each generated `Handler` method.

 The same file also defines the `InitService` function which will be invoked before the server starts.
-You can use this hook  to perform one-time initialization of your service, setup connections or create clients for the extenal services you need.
+You can use this hook  to perform one-time initialization of your service, setup connections or create clients for the external services you need.

 # Building and running your service